bdocoder/code-critic/README.md

-This is a simple bug tracker app, made with NextJS & Shadcn UI.
+This is a simple ticket tracker app, made with Remix & Shadcn UI.

 ## Getting Started